Voxelcubes-Studios/voxelcubes-tools-blender/README.md

-# voxelcubes-tools (Blender)
+# Voxelcubes Tools Blender
-Voxelcubes-Tools is a Free addon for Blender 3D.
+Voxelcubes-Tools-blender is a Free addon for Blender 3D.
 Currently, it only has one operation which is a tool for batch naming of objects.

 # Description
 Renames selected objects with number sequence.